p-b-d-z/vectra-ai-nutanix/README.md

 ### Usage - Step 9

 Run the next command.
-Use `--test` to validate the scrript can locate the chain and networks to tap.
+Use `--test` to validate the script can locate the chain and networks to tap.
 ```console
 $ python3 ntnx-cluster-update-network.py --vlan-id 100 --test